ulfschneider/ulfschneider.github.io/_posts/thoughts/2017-02-26-balanced-organization.md

 Cultivation Culture
 ---
 The prototype of the cultivation culture is the religious community.
 Personal development, the exploration of personal potentials, is the central motive.
 Values give orientation.
-There are not many explicit rules, but ethical behavior is important.
+There are not many explicit rules, but ethical behaviour is important.
 The functioning of the organization is ensured through mutual commitments to shared values.
 A member who is not trustworthy or not dedicated to the values of the organization will have to leave.
-On the otherhand, if someone is recognized as being trustworthy but delivered a bad performance, a second chance will sure be given.
+On the other hand, if someone is recognized as being trustworthy but delivered a bad performance, a second chance will sure be given.
 Possibly in another, better suited function with better conditions to grow.

 In the cultivation culture people are oriented towards a higher level.
 It´s being asked for purpose.
 Future is an adventure.
 Relationships are personal, cooperative and interactive.
 Communication style is open and direct.
 Ideas of others are enriching own ideas.